What Is Transcranial Magnetic Stimulation? (TMS)

 SAFE & VERY HIGH TOLERABILITY

 TMS therapy has been FDA-approved since 2008, and there have been over 2 million treatments given to date.
-TMS therapy is non-invasive, and only involves a magnetic coil being placed on your scalp for 19 minutes a day.
+TMS therapy is non-invasive, and only involves a cushioned helmet being placed on your head for about 20 minutes a day.
 The safety of TMS therapy has been confirmed not only by the FDA, but also in over 100 clinical studies.
 Since TMS therapy doesn’t involve the ingestion of any chemicals or anesthesia, it doesn’t have any of the negative side effects that are common in antidepressant drugs (nausea, low libido, upset stomach, bloating, etc.) or ECT (cognitive complaints, memory problems ,etc.).
 TMS therapy has no known lasting side effects.
-TMS therapy is extremely well tolerated, and at Dignity Brain Health, 95% of patients complete all 46 treatment sessions.

 TMS IS COVERED BY MOST INSURANCES